 Improved ROI on Virtual Learning

 For over 20 years, we at InSync have embraced, promoted, and improved the value of virtual classroom learning.
 It has taken more than two decades for many organizations to realize that live online events can create equivalent, or even better, training opportunities than the traditional face-to-face classroom.

 Defining the ROI of online learning events presented an ongoing challenge for many.
 How could you calculate the effectiveness of a training event if you couldn’t “see” the learners?
 More importantly, how could an organization justify the added expense of instructional design when the virtual classroom technology itself cost a pretty penny?

 Well, through practice and technology upgrades, our ability to calculate the value of virtual learning has improved, and it all comes down to learner engagement.
-A recent article by Refined Data clarified that, moving forward, virtual classroom goals will include “engagement, retention and productivity and instructor-led, live, interactive and reactive, immersive virtual classroom are the way to go, with full two-way video and audio channels.”
+Moving forward, virtual classroom goals will include engagement, retention and productivity and instructor-led, live, interactive and reactive, immersive virtual classroom are the way to go, with full two-way video and audio channels.
 Ultimately, the 2019 version of virtual classroom ROI focuses on the most important element of any training program: the learner and their engagement.

 What developments do you anticipate making the biggest change in your programs and practice in 2019?
 Share them in the comments below.